 - Day 10: Acclimatization day at Ghunsa (3,595m/11794 ft).

 Today is an important day for acclimatization as we need to let our body adapt the altitude so that we can avoid altitude sickness.
 You can spend the time relaxing and exploring the village.
 A day hike can be organized to a close by monastery called Lapsang La Pass.
-From pass you can see beautiful view of Ghunsa peak and several other unnamed peaks.
+From pass, you can see the beautiful view of Ghunsa peak and several other unnamed peaks.
 We will return back and can get some rest, we will stay overnight in Ghunsa.